williamtroup/Heat.js/RECENT_CHANGES.md

 - Fixed a fault that would cause the bar graph lines (in all views) to sometimes be misaligned.
 - Fixed a fault that would cause the bar graph lines to overlap their top containers by 0.5px.
 - Fixed a fault that caused the guide toggle buttons to appear with different widths when numbers are enabled.
-- Fixed a fault that would cause the main browser's scroll position to jump to the top when switching views or years.
+- Fixed a fault that would cause the main browser's vertical scroll position to jump to the top when switching views or years.
 - Fixed a fault that caused the tooltips to remain visible when the Map / Chart views are scrolled.
 - Fixed a fault that caused the month names in the "Chart" view to be misaligned when the binding option "views!.chart!.showInReverseOrder" is enabled.
 - Fixed the title bar buttons jumping around slightly when switching between years.